 23: If the RX UE does not transmit PSFCH for a HARQ enabled transmission (e.g. due to UL/SL prioritization) the RX UE still starts the HARQ RTT timer in the symbol/slot following the end of PSFCH resource.

-Q2.3.1-2a (old issue): For resource pool with PSFCH, whether the above agreement (RTT timer starts at end of PSFCH) holds for FB disabled case?
+Q2.3.1-2a (old issue): For resource pool with PSFCH, do you agree whether the above agreement (RTT timer starts at end of PSFCH) holds for FB disabled case?